tommay/tilt-preload/README.md

 Tilt is correct that autoloading these files isn't thread safe.
 This gem works by loading the necessary files at require time.
-Put "tilt-preload" in your gemspec and +require "tilt-preload"+ in your code instead of +require "tilt"+.
-Require any template engines before +require "tilt-preload"+:
+Put "tilt-preload" in your Gemfile and require "tilt-preload" in your code instead of require "tilt".
+Require any template engines before require "tilt-preload":

 ```
 require "haml"